 - Nothing seems to be going how I wanted… = Really?
 Nothing?
-I’m now well into my course and learning for my post graduate certificate and last week I was buzzing off of how well my client sessions went.
-It’s simply been a tough and busy week with my focus having to temporarily be elsewhere, keep it in context.
+I’m now well into my course and studying for my post graduate certificate, and last week I was buzzing off of how well my client sessions went.
+It’s simply been a tough and busy week with my focus having to temporarily be elsewhere.
+Keep it in context.
 Next week will improve as I manage my commitments better.

 - I have so much to do and no time to do it…. = There is always so much to do, but there is also time to do it.
 So just breathe, take your time and make sure to stick to your blocks of time you lay out for tasks and manage them properly.
 Perhaps stick that reminder up on the wall somewhere.

 - Winter has been going on forever…. = This isn’t Game Of Throne where the phrase ‘Winter is coming’ is applicable.

 Spring and summer are on their way!
 The days are getting longer!
 Have the swimming costume on standby ready to go!

 So if you’re having a bad day, then have a bad day.

 But also remember that being human means you also have the ability, and owe it to yourself, to think about why you’re in that mood, and what you can do about it moving forward:

 - How has that made you feel?